Model-Adaptive Approach to Dynamic Discrete Choice Models with Large State Spaces: Introduction

 The main computational cost depends on the number of iterations and matrix-vector multiplication operations.
 Our approach attains superlinear convergence on the approximation error, which substantially reduces the number of iterations required to reach a desired level of tolerance.
 Formally, our approach achieves an approximation error upper bound of $O((\frac{C_{1}}{\sqrt{k}})^{k})$, where $k$ is the number of iterations and $C_{1}$ is a constant.
 Furthermore, the bound can be improved to $O((\frac{C_{2}}{k})^{k})$ if the transition density has continuous partial derivatives.
-Notably, only the constants in the upper bound depend on the dimension of the state space and the discount factor.
+Notably, only the constants in the upper bound depend on the discount factor and properties of the transition density (such as its boundedness and smoothness).
+Unlike SA, whose convergence rate is governed by the contraction modulus $\beta$ and slows significantly as $\beta \to 1$, our method's superlinear convergence does not rely on the contraction property.
 Therefore, our method is well-suited for models with large state spaces and large discount factors, such as dynamic consumer demand models (e.g., \cite{hendel2006measuring} and \cite{wang2015impact}).
 Moreover, it works particularly well for models with smooth transition densities, such as autoregressive (AR) processes, which are commonly used in empirical applications (e.g., \cite{sweeting2013dynamic}, \cite{huang2014dynamic}, \cite{kalouptsidi2014time}, \cite{grieco2022input}, and \cite{gerarden2023demanding}).

 We provide implementations for both discrete and continuous state spaces.
 For discrete state spaces, the implementation requires only matrix operations as the system of equations takes the form of a finite-dimensional linear system.
 For continuous state spaces, we employ numerical integration to approximate the integral of the policy valuation step.
 Thus, there is a trade-off between simulation error and computational cost: increasing the number of grid points reduces simulation error at the cost of solving a larger linear system within a given tolerance.
 The computational cost of matrix-vector multiplication operations increases with the number of grid points.
 Therefore, we analyze the impact of the number of grid points on the number of iterations required to achieve a desired tolerance.
 We show that the number of iterations required for convergence remains approximately the same for all sufficiently large numbers of grid points.
 As a result, we can expect the number of iterations to be independent of the number of grid points for numerical integration.
 Therefore, our method allows researchers to reduce simulation error by increasing the number of grid points up to the computational limits of matrix-vector multiplication.
 Fast matrix-vector multiplication algorithms can further accelerate the computation (e.g., \cite{rokhlin1985rapid}, \cite{greengard1987fast}, and \cite{hackbusch1989fast}).
 In addition, matrix-vector multiplication is amenable to GPU acceleration, which can further reduce the computational cost.